 In the evening after dinner, enjoy entertainment on board, with a daily schedule that varies but includes folk and classical music.

 This afternoon takes you on an excursion to the village of Mandrogi, where you’ll visit a wooden home and a local handicrafts market, followed by a shashlik (Russian barbecue) lunch.
 Back on board, learn the art of painting matryoshka (nesting dolls), and about Russian life at an onboard lecture that also includes local handicrafts — available in the onboard gift shop — and enjoy a lively "Russian language for travelers" lesson.

 Lake Onega & Kizhi Island

-Cultural Connection: This afternoon, enjoy a lecture on the history and production of Russian vodka.
+This afternoon enjoy a lecture on the history and production of Russian vodka.

 Toast Goritsky discoveries

 This morning you’ll learn more about Russian history during and onboard lecture before arriving in Goritsky for a walking tour.
 Be enchanted by the tranquil village’s fascinating history as a former home to several monasteries.
 Visit a local school to learn about day-to-day life, as well as a local home.
 Resurrection Monastery awaits you next, and its storied history (founded by one of Ivan the Terrible’s daughters-in-law) is as fascinating as the architecture.